Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Introduction

 \subsection{Our proposal: Logistic-Gated Operator (LGO) family.}

-To close the expressivity--auditability gap, we enrich the SR primitive set with {logistic‑gated operator} (LGO) that bring smooth gates and explicit thresholds into the symbolic search itself.
-We refer to the primitive as a LGO.
-Throughout, “unit‑aware” denotes physical measurement units (mmHg, mmol/L, mg/dL), not the notion of ``unit” as in ``operator”.
+To close the expressivity--auditability gap, we enrich the SR primitive set with a logistic-gated operator (LGO) that brings smooth gates and explicit thresholds into the symbolic search itself.
+We refer to this primitive as an LGO.
+Throughout, ``unit-aware'' denotes physical measurement units (mmHg, mmol/L, mg/dL), not the notion of ``unit'' as in ``operator''.
 We adopt two canonical forms: